 - 6.1 Each course shall have an assessment strategy, defined in its Programme Specification, linking specific modules and their assessment to the learning outcomes of the course. - 6.2 The method and timings of each assessment shall be published in Module Outlines, on the students' Portal and in examination timetables as appropriate.
-Assessment timings will be in accordance with the following: - (a) Formal University examinations will be held at the end of the Spring Semester for those modules that are examined, except for those courses where the format or timing of the course requires assessment at other times. - Other assessments are normally assessed within or immediately following the semester in which the module is delivered. - (c) Modules may be assessed at additional or alternative times, as specified in the relevant Course Handbook and/or module outline. - 6.3 Coursework-only variants of examined modules may be made available to Visiting and Exchange students studying at the University.
+Assessment timings will be in accordance with the following: - (a) Formal University examinations will be held at the end of the Spring Semester for those modules that are examined, except for those courses where the format or timing of the course requires assessment at other times. - (b) Other assessments are normally assessed within or immediately following the semester in which the module is delivered. - (c) Modules may be assessed at additional or alternative times, as specified in the relevant Course Handbook and/or module outline. - 6.3 Coursework-only variants of examined modules may be made available to Visiting and Exchange students studying at the University. - 6.4 The assessment of each module shall generate a single mark between 0% and 100%, calculated from contributing individual component marks, weighted appropriately. - The pass mark for undergraduate modules (levels 3 to 6) shall be 40% except where Professional, Statutory or Regulatory Body requirements stipulate a higher pass mark. - 6.6 The pass mark for masters' modules (level 7 (M)) shall be 50%. - 6.7 All marks will be recorded and displayed to two decimal places.
+For the purposes of progression and classification, module, stage average and classification marks will be treated as if rounded to the nearest integer: - (a) Module marks within 0.5% of a pass mark will be awarded a pass;

-- 6.4 The assessment of each module shall generate a single mark between 0% and 100%, calculated from contributing individual component marks, weighted appropriately. - 6.5 The pass mark for undergraduate modules (levels 3 to 6) shall be 40% except where Professional, Statutory or Regulatory Body requirements stipulate a higher pass mark. - 6.6 The pass mark for masters' modules (level 7 (M)) shall be 50%. - 6.7 All marks will be recorded and displayed to two decimal places.
-For the purposes of progression and classification, module, stage average and classification marks will be treated as if rounded to the nearest integer: - Module marks within 0.5% of a pass mark will be awarded a pass; - (b) Stage average marks within 0.5% of a progression boundary will be considered to have achieved the threshold; - (c) Classification marks within 0.5% of a higher classification will be awarded the higher classification. - 6.8 The pass mark must be achieved at the module level.
-These modules are identified with a 'pass on aggregate' marks scheme. - 6.9 Where there is a Professional, Statutory or Regulatory Body requirement to do so, each individual component of the module may be required to be passed in order to pass the module; such modules are identified with a 'pass all components' marks scheme. - 6.10 Where appropriate, individual modules or components may be assessed on a Pass/Fail or Distinction/Pass/Fail basis.
+- (b) Module marks within 0.5% of a higher classification grade will be awarded the higher classification; - (c) Stage average marks within 0.5% of a progression boundary will be considered to have achieved the threshold; - (d) Classification marks within 0.5% of a higher classification will be awarded the higher classification; - (e) Classification marks within 0.5% of a borderline will be considered as being borderline; - 6.8 The pass mark must be achieved at the module level.
+These modules are identified with a 'pass on aggregate' marks scheme. - 6.9 Where there is a Professional, Statutory or Regulatory Body requirement to do so, each individual component of the module may be required to be passed in order to pass the module; such modules are identified with a 'pass all components' marks scheme. - 6.10 Where appropriate, individual modules or components may be assessed on a Pass/Fail or Distinction/Merit/Pass/Fail basis.